 Johnsonville State Historic Park

-Johnsonville State Historic Park commemorates the Battle of Johnsonville, which was fought in 1864 during the Civil War.
-The park also commemorates the former townsite of Johnsonville that existed from 1864-1944.
+Johnsonville State Historic Park is named after the 17th president and 15th governor of Tennessee, Andrew Johnson.
+Johnson served as the Union Military Governor of Tennessee from 1862 to 1865.
+The 1,075 acre park commemorates the Battle of Johnsonville, a two-day battle fought in 1864, as well as the Johnsonville Depot.
+The park, located in Humphreys County, also commemorates the former townsite of Johnsonville, which existed from 1864-1944.
 The city was eliminated with the establishment of dams that led to the formation of Kentucky Lake.
 In 2012, the park opened a new welcome center which features a museum, theater and gift shop.

 Backstory and Context